zeyuid/zeyuid.github.io/_pages/about.md

 I obtained my B.S. degree (with honors) from East China University of Science and Technology.

-I am working on security of Cyber Physical Systems (CPSs), including the Industrial Control Systems (ICSs) and the Internet of Things (IoTs), from both the aspects of physics and program.
+I am working on the security of Cyber Physical Systems (CPSs), including the Industrial Control Systems (ICSs) and the Internet of Things (IoTs), from both the process physics and control program.

-Research Interests
+Research Interests<!--
 ======
 CPS Security;\\
-State Estimation in Control System
+State Estimation in Cont -->rol System